 Many Morning Star tomato paste products do not include tomato seeds and only small amounts of peel.
-During the Finishing Process (where seeds and peel are separated from the tomato juice) a co-product is produced called tomato pomace.
-We collect this nutrient-dense mixture of peel and seeds and utilize it in a multitude of ways, including soil amendments, animal feed and pet food.
+During the Finishing Process (where seeds and peel are separated from the tomato juice) a coproduct is produced called tomato pomace.
+We collect this nutrient-dense mixture of peel and seeds and utilize it in a multitude of ways, including soil amendments, animal feed and a dehydrated powder for pet food.
 This ensures 100% of the tomato serves a useful and environmentally friendly purpose.